tpitale/mail_room/README.md

 ### Microsoft Graph configuration

-To use the Microsoft Graph API instead of IMA to read e-mail, you will need to create an application in the Azure Active Directory.
+To use the Microsoft Graph API instead of IMAP to read e-mail, you will need to create an application in the Azure Active Directory.
 Follow the [Microsoft instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).